Didas-git/lilybird/packages/docs/src/content/docs/modules/handlers/simple/message-commands.md

 ---
 title: Handling Message Commands
-description: How to use lilybird's handlers for application commands.
+description: How to use lilybird's simple handlers for application commands.
 sidebar:
   order: 2
 ---